ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 A very natural need when you search, is interpolating your variables into the elasticsearch query.
 With the Tire DSL you don't have access to any variable or methods external to the search block, unless you use a cumbersome way suggested in the Tire doc.
 In practice you have to pass around the objects of the outer block:

+{% highlight ruby %}
 @query = 'title:T*'
 Tire.search 'articles' do |search|
   search.query do |query|
     query.string @query
   end
 end
+{% endhighlight %}

-It looks pretty verbose, isn't it?
-Specially if you know that the only thing that blocks does is generating a simple structure:
+That block looks pretty verbose, isn't it?
+Specially if you know that the only thing it does is generating a simple structure:

+{% highlight ruby %}
 {query: {query_string: {query: @query}}}
+{% endhighlight %}

 So do we really need a ruby DSL to express that?
 Isn't a ruby hash more simple, more clear and more effective?
 Indeed.
 The elasticsearch API is very clear and simple because it is expressed by basic data structures, that are simpler to write, read and merge with variables or other structures.
 A ruby DSL seems just to make everything more difficult.

 > Flex variable interpolation is really a no-brainer with its simple placeholder tags, placed right in the queries where they have to be interpolated. {% see 2.2.3 %}

-### Difficult and Very Limited Reuse
+### Difficult and Very Limited Reusability

 Another natural need using elasticsearch would be reusing fragments of structures for many queries.
-With the Tire DSL you cannot merge parts of queries: indeed they are not structures internally.
-You have only a very limited and vague resemblance of reuse: saving procs of boolean queries and sort of "reuse" them inside the DSL.
+With the Tire DSL you cannot merge parts of queries.
+You have only a very limited and vague resemblance of reusability: saving procs of boolean queries and sort of "reuse" them inside the DSL.

+{% highlight ruby %}
+tags_query = lambda do |boolean|
+  boolean.should { string 'tags:ruby' }
+  boolean.should { string 'tags:java' }
+end

+published_on_query = lambda do |boolean|
+  boolean.must   { string 'published_on:[2011-01-01 TO 2011-01-02]' }
+end

+Tire.search 'articles' do
+  query do
+    boolean &tags_query
+    boolean &published_on_query
+  end
+end
+{% endhighlight %}

-As if that alone wouldn't be enough complex, at some point you will have also to interpolate your variables into that boolean queries by using some closure, and eventually you will have to wrap the proc in a method just to pass the variables.
+As if that alone wouldn't be enough complex even without variables, at some point you will have also to interpolate your variables into that boolean queries by using some closure, and eventually you will have to wrap the proc in a method just to pass the variables.
 Ouch!

 > Flex allows you to reuse any fragment of any query into any other query.

 ### Reverse Engineering Required

-There is another flaw with the Tire DSL: sometimes you know exactly how to express a structured elasticsearch query (and you know it because you have probably just found it in the elasticsearch doc).
+There is another flaw with the Tire DSL: often you know exactly how to express a structured elasticsearch query (and you know it because you have probably just found it in the elasticsearch doc).
 If you are lucky enough, that may be a query that Tire supports: great!
 But then you have to think about how to tell Tire to express the same structure with its own different DSL.

 For example you have to pass the index/indices as the first param, but you have to pass the type as a key/value pair in the options hash.
 You may also have to pass other key/values that in elasticsearch are part of the query structure itself, but in Tire have been moved to the options.
 Then you have to write the query in nested ruby blocks: some looks quite similar to the elasticsearch query structure, but others don't.